-- (a) Encourage the redevelopment and revitalization of the North Beach Town Center. - (b) Promote development of a compact, pedestrian-oriented town center consisting of a highintensity employment center, mixed-use areas, and residential living environments with compatible office uses and neighborhood-oriented commercial services; - (c) Permit uses that will be able to provide for economic development in light of changing economic realities due to technology and e-commerce; - (d) Promote a diverse mix of residential, educational, commercial, and cultural and entertainment activities for workers, visitors and residents; - (e) Encourage pedestrian-oriented development within walking distance of transit opportunities at densities and intensities that will help to support transit usage and town center businesses; - (f) Encourage neighborhood-oriented retail and prevent an excessive concentration of largescale retail that has the potential to significantly increase regional traffic congestion. - (g) Provide opportunities for live/work lifestyles and increase the availability of affordable office and commercial space in the North Beach area. - (h) Promote the health and well-being of residents by encouraging physical activity, waterfront access, alternative transportation, and greater social interaction;
+- (a) Encourage the redevelopment and revitalization of the North Beach Town Center. - (b) Promote development of a compact, pedestrian-oriented town center consisting of a highintensity employment center, mixed-use areas, and residential living environments with compatible office uses and neighborhood-oriented commercial services; - (c) Promote a diverse mix of residential, educational, commercial, and cultural and entertainment activities for workers, visitors and residents; - (d) Encourage pedestrian-oriented development within walking distance of transit opportunities at densities and intensities that will help to support transit usage and town center businesses; - (e) Provide opportunities for live/work lifestyles and increase the availability of affordable office and commercial space in the North Beach area. - (f) Promote the health and well-being of residents by encouraging physical activity, waterfront access, alternative transportation, and greater social interaction; - (g) Create a place that represents a unique, attractive and memorable destination for residents and visitors; - (h) Enhance the community's character through the promotion of high-quality urban design;

-- (i) Create a place that represents a unique, attractive and memorable destination for residents and visitors; - (j) Enhance the community's character through the promotion of high-quality urban design; - (k) Promote high-intensity compact development that will support the town center's role as the hub of community-wide importance for business, office, retail, governmental services, culture and entertainment; - (I) Encourage the development of workforce and affordable housing; and

-(m) Improve the resiliency and sustainability of North Beach.
+- (i) Promote high-intensity compact development that will support the town center's role as the hub of community-wide importance for business, office, retail, governmental services, culture and entertainment; - (j) Encourage the development of workforce and affordable housing; and - (k) Improve the resiliency and sustainability of North Beach.